vesellov/bitdust.docs.old/rebuilding.md

 | ecc2x2                    | 2                             | 1                         |

 Thus percentage of possible losses makes 50% for 2 suppliers and up to 15% for 64 suppliers.
-However the greater the number of possible errors is, the more time the user has to reassemble the lost fragments and the more stable the data storage is.
+The greater the number of possible errors you can do, the more time you have to reassemble the lost fragments and the more stable the data storage is, and so more suppliers should theoretically give you more reliable storage space.
+But the greater number of suppliers you use, the more memory and network connections will be allocated from your local operating system.

 ### ATTENTION!

     By exceeding the number of possible errors, expect complete loss of uploaded data.
 The mechanism of automatic recovery allows swiftly fixing encountered errors and enables new distribution of data on suppliers’ nodes.

-At the moment for this you need a BitDust program continuous running on the data owner machine and stable Internet connection.
+    At the moment you have to continuousky running  BitDust program on the data owner machine and stable Internet connection.

 ## Rebuilding